joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6979838/2026/01/17/bo-nix-ankle-injury-season-ending-surgery/

 **Broncos win OT thriller for first AFC Championship Game since 2015, but lose Bo Nix**\
-`Four Josh Allen turnovers and five overall sabotaged the Bills in their upset bid of the Broncos, who will now be without QB Bo Nix.`\
+`Four Josh Allen turnovers and five overall sabotaged the Bills in their upset bid of the Broncos, who will now be without Nix.`\
 https://nytimes.com/athletic/6979285/2026/01/17/broncos-bo-nix-win-overtime-thriller-for-first-afc-championship-game-since-2015/

 **Artemi Panarin 'confused' about Rangers' retool plans, plus what I'm hearing about what's next**\